Newspaper Page Text

 White Takes It

-Up' All Escape
+Up All Escape

-In spite of all efforts {o catch
+Tn spite of all efforts to catch

-him, an unknown driver escaped
+him. an unknown driver escaped

 Wednesday at the corner of Pied